You Had the Interview. Now The Waiting Begins

 For the most part, interviews are fairly formal.
 Interviewers will know within the first five minutes if you are a yes or a no. If the interview goes on a tangent about personal hobbies, families and personal goals, it shows a deep interest in you.
 They want to know who you are beyond the resume.

 Body language is very powerful.
 You can tell a lot from a person by the way they use their hands and their facial expressions.
-If your interviewer is nodding, smiling and relaxed, it’s a good sign that you might get that job offer you want.
+If your interviewer is nodding, smiling and relaxed, it’s a good sign that they like what you are saying and engaged in the conversation.

 During an interview process, it’s often crass to bring up salary unless the interviewer does it first.
 In most cases, Human Resources will start the discussion with you.
 If they begin talking to you about the package and negotiating a potential salary, this is a green light!
-Salary and benefits are only usually discussed with serious players in the game.
+Salary and benefits are only usually discussed with serious players in the game and in final stages of the interview process.

 References & Background Check

-An interviewer who is interested in you will go out of their way to conduct a formal state background check like this Arkansas background check or a national check, they might also call around your references.
+An interviewer who is interested in you will go out of their way to get a Background Screening Service to conduct a formal check or a national check, they might also call around your references.
 This is one of the last steps a company will take before presenting an offer.
 So, you can feel pretty secure in that they give you the job.
 You can get a free background check and show them if you want to help make their lives easier.

 Language You Will vs. You Would